-2. The group's designated representative procures from the Society's national office in Washington, D.C., the requisite application form, linked below.
-Those seeking to gain approval by the Council of Phi Beta Kappa at its 2018 meeting will need to have completed and submitted the document to the national office no later than November 1, 2015.
-The Society requires that a $2,000 application fee accompany the completed application.
+2. The cycle for accepting applications for approval at in 2018 has closed.
+To be considered for approval in 2021, the group must complete the requisite preliminary application form, linked below.
+Those seeking to gain approval by the Council of Phi Beta Kappa at its 2021 meeting will need to have completed and submitted the document to the national office no later than November 1, 2018.
+The Society requires that a $2,000 application fee accompany the completed preliminary application.

 The committee will consider the elements of strength and of weakness of institutions from the perspective of the objectives of Phi Beta Kappa.
 Because the Society is, above all, interested in the development of liberally educated men and women, it seeks evidence that the educational programs and academic environment of an applicant institution effectively quicken the mind and spirit of its students and faculty by encouraging the full development of their human capacities.
 Phi Beta Kappa requires that its member institutions give primary emphasis to curricula liberal in character and purpose and that courses distinguished by these qualities shall constitute the principal requirements for the bachelor's degree.